Petahhh/lab-petahhh/workshop/content/annotating_executable_commands.md

-# Heyyyyy
+# Welcome to the Party

-Welcome to the party!
+This module contains samples diffferent annotations for executable commands that educates workshop supports

 ```execute
 echo "haaaaahhhh"